Colloquium 03/05: Dr. Colin Lawson on Young Tableau Reconstruction Using Jeu De Taquin

 What kind of music, books, movies, sports, games, cars, etc. (pick one or more) do you like?
 Is there any particular reason?

-What projects (academic or otherwise) are you currently working on?
+What projects (academic or not) are you currently working on?

 What is the closest you have ever come to dying?